OceanParcels/virtualship/docs/user-guide/quickstart.md

 ![GIF of example VirtualShip log output](example_log_instruments.gif)

 It might take up to an hour to simulate the measurements depending on your choices.
-Why not read up on some of the [onboard safety procedures](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Emergency-procedures) or browse through [blogs and cruise reports](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Reporting) in the meantime?!
+Why not browse through previous real-life [blogs and expedition reports](https://virtualship.readthedocs.io/en/latest/user-guide/assignments/Sail_the_ship.html#Reporting) in the meantime?!

 ## Results